 Celia: She laughs with him, dismissing the first face into smoke and shadow.

 Another takes its place.
 Him.
 The two sides of him: young and old, light and dark, dead and alive.
 Wicked and innocent.

 He requests some cosmetic changes, too.
 A few roguish scars about the face.
 A bit of aging here, smoothing there.
-His hair can afford to be messier now than it once was, he expects.

 His face lies.
 Makes him a new man.